 Dr Voedisch is a clinical assistant professor in the Department of Obstetrics and Gynecology at Stanford University.
 She is also a North American Menopause Society Certified Professional (NCMP).
 She specializes in reproductive health services, with a focus on increasing access to contraception in under served international areas and helping women in perimenopause and menopause.

-Our doctors and coaches are ready to support you at every stage of menopause and midlife.
+Our doctors and RDNs are ready to support you at every stage of menopause and midlife.